-10. College Policies and Procedures
+10. University Policies and Procedures

-Student Academic Regulations
+Academic Regulations

-All registered students of the College are subject to the College Academic Regulations.
+All registered students of Imperial are subject to the university Academic Regulations.
 The relevant set of regulations will depend on your programme and year of entry, please see our Regulations webpage to determine which apply to you: